 This is convenient because you don’t have to remember a thousand different payments at different times!

-It’s a matter of habit
+Subscriptions – it’s a matter of habit

 Frankly speaking, when I moved to Berlin 5 years ago, I was also confused by the way a lot of organisations were ‘forcing’ me to give away my card details.